I-Rasca/I-Rasca/README.md

 - 🔭 **I’m currently working on** independent projects related to systems analysis and code documentation.
 - 🌱 **I’m currently learning** everything, but one thing at a time.
+- 💻​ **private github projects:** Some of them are in the final stages, others have many errors, and perhaps none of them will ever see the light.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
 - 💬 **Ask me about** ~~Carl Sagan~~... *Topics related to this digital world.* ​